muigaiunaka/recapkit/README.md

 # System Design

+#### Open Questions
+- Should the system be stateless or stateful
+- Should the system recap results be idempotent (e.g. if a two different users have the same last progress, do they get the same recap?
+Trade-offs: If yes, Pro: less memory intensive.
+Con: Closes door to recap personalization for "tone/voice" or other user preference settings.
+If no,

 #### Functional Requirements
 1. Users should be able to get a spoiler-free recaps strictly from segments at or before the user's last progress
 2. As a viewer, I can request a recap that only includes events up to where I stopped (episode time / audiobook time / manga page), so nothing ahead is spoiled